outscale/osc-sdk-c/examples/README.md

 ## example a
 call osc_read_images with *Outscale* account_alias as filter, and pretty print the result using jsoncpp.

+## ricochet_preparation
+not an example per say, but a bit of code called by local-tests, to have the mock behave the same as our Outscale Test Account

 ## LICENSE

 exemples are license under BSD-3